ddqg/basic-calculator-c/README.md

 # basic-calculator-c
-my first real program in C, a simple calculator
+my first program in C, a simple calculator

 this program can do addition, substracion, multiplication, division